external-mirrors/buffybox/unl0kr/README.md

   - [arrow-alt-circle-up](https://fontawesome.com/v5/icons/arrow-alt-circle-up) (`0xF35B`)
   - [chevron-left](https://fontawesome.com/v5/icons/chevron-left) (`0xF053`)

+## Mouse cursor

+Unl0kr's mouse cursor is adapted from Ubuntu's [Yaru] theme suite.
+Similar to fonts, the mouse cursor image needs to be converted to LVGL-compatible C code.
+To do this, run `regenerate-cursor.sh` after any change of `cursor.png` to update the code.

 ## Keyboard layouts

 Unl0kr uses [squeekboard layouts] converted to C via [squeek2lvgl].
 To regenerate the layouts, ensure that you have pipenv installed (e.g. via `pip install --user pipenv`) and then run